negustaf/CalculatorWebPage/README.md

-# WEB210-CalculatorPage-2016
+# Calculator Web Page
-A basic calculator website I made in high school that displays its memory of your calculation history.
+A basic calculator website I made in high school (2016) that displays its memory of your calculation history.